Vinegret43/dradu/README.md

 # Dradu

-The goal of this project is to make a FOSS virtual tabletop tool which is able to run both natively and in browser - make a better replacement for those proprietary and laggy VTTs
+The goal of this project is to make a FOSS virtual tabletop tool which is able to run both natively and in browser - make a better alternative for those proprietary and laggy VTTs